 The Philadelphia Museum of Art Craft Show will provide security on the grounds both day and night; however, each craft artist exhibits at his or her own risk and should carry appropriate insurance.
 Neither the Women's Committee of the Philadelphia Museum of Art, Philadelphia Museum of Art or Philadelphia Museum of Art Craft Show is responsible for damage, theft or loss of an individual's work.

-SHOW SCHEDULE 2018 - note new dates and hours!
+SHOW SCHEDULE 2019 - note dates and hours!

 - Completed the application form on Juried Art Services?